Calcipotriene (On the skin)

 - Stop using this medicine and check with your doctor right away if you have a skin rash, burning, stinging, redness, swelling, or irritation on the skin.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.Blood tests may be needed to check for any unwanted effects.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.Blood tests may be needed to check for any unwanted effects.

 Possible Side Effects While Using This Medicine: